aws/aws-sdk-net/SDK.CHANGELOG.md

+### 3.3.214.0 (2017-12-22 20:52 UTC)
+* EC2 (3.3.42.0)
+	* This release fixes an issue with tags not showing in DescribeAddresses responses.
+* ECS (3.3.10.0)
+	* Amazon ECS users can now set a health check initialization wait period of their ECS services, the services that are associated with an Elastic Load Balancer (ELB) will wait for a period of time before the ELB become healthy.
+You can now configure this in Create and Update Service.
+* Inspector (3.3.3.0)
+	* PreviewAgents API now returns additional fields within the AgentPreview data type.
+The API now shows the agent health and availability status for all instances included in the assessment target.
+This allows users to check the health status of Inspector Agents before running an assessment.
+In addition, it shows the instance ID, hostname, and IP address of the targeted instances.
+* SageMaker (3.3.1.0)
+	* SageMaker Models no longer support SupplementalContainers.
+API's that have been affected are CreateModel and DescribeModel.

 ### 3.3.213.0 (2017-12-21 23:04 UTC)
 * CodeBuild (3.3.7.0)
 	* Adding support allowing AWS CodeBuild customers to select specific curated image versions.